jenniferhuangg/jenniferhuangg.github.io/README.md

 # jenniferhuangg.github.io

-A personal website used to showcase a portfolio of projects, designs and organizations I am a part of!
+A personal website used to showcase a portfolio of projects and organizations I am a part of!

 *In adding experience stages*